Questions about the collections

 I have come across some objectionable content in one of the staff magazines.

-Sainsbury Archive has digitised and is making available the full collection of the staff magazine (‘JS Journal’/‘The Journal’).
+Sainsbury Archive has digitised and made available the full collection of the staff magazine (‘JS Journal’/‘The Journal’).
 The content of these magazines reflects the attitudes of their time, which in some instances includes aspects we recognise as offensive or demeaning and we are working to ensure all offensive material is highlighted.
 Sainsbury Archive has retained this content as part of a complete historical record, which we do not want to alter, but we do not endorse discriminatory views that are explicitly or implicitly expressed.

 We have highlighted offensive material at item level (in the description of the individual issue of the Journal) - if you come across any instances where we have not done so please let us know by email at email@example.com.